nkvoronov/script.module.simplecache/README.md

 A simple object cache for Kodi addons

+## Help needed with maintaining !
+I am very busy currently so I do not have a lot of time to work on this project or watch the forums.
+Be aware that this is a community driven project, so feel free to submit PR's yourself to improve the code and/or help others with support on the forums etc. If you're willing to really participate in the development, please contact me so I can give you write access to the repo.
+I do my best to maintain the project every once in a while, when I have some spare time left.
+Thanks for understanding!

 ## Usage

 You can use this python library as module within your own Kodi scripts/addons.